solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 as intended and disincentivize the users which do not.
 These fees will be applied even if the transaction eventually fails and collected on the same writable account.
-Account authority (i.e owner of the account) can do lamport transfers to recover these fees.
+Owner of the account can do lamport transfers to recover these fees.
 So instead of fees going to the validator these fees go to the **dapp developers**.
 It will be dapp developer's responsibility to advertise the required application fees to its users.